AIARE Level 2 Rec. Hut Based

 Visit AIARE’s website here.

 - Recreational backcountry travelers will need to take the AIARE 1 and Avalanche Rescue as a prerequisite for the AIARE 2 Rec course.

 - Monarch Pass and Lost Wonder Hut.

 $545 per student

-Included: AIARE Field Book, Student Resources, 2-nights lodging in backcountry hut with dinner and breakfast.
+Included: AIARE Field Book, Student Resources, 2-nights lodging in backcountry hut with breakfast, lunch, and dinners.

 Required gear: Alpine Touring Ski/Splitboard setup.
 Full winter backcountry gear.
 See our gear list on this page.
 Snowshoes are not appropriate for this hut based trip.

 Prerequisites: Completion of AIARE 1 and Avalanche Rescue.
-Students must be able to travel in avalanche terrain and bring appropriate equipment for traveling on snow.
+Students must be proficient skiers or split-boarders for travel on this hut based trip.

 Due to the high interest of this course, full payment is required at time of registration.
 AIARE courses are refundable 30 day from course start, after which refunds will be issued only if we fill your spot.